 As one of the least densely populated countries in the world, Angola has a density of 14.8 people per square kilometer (38/square mile).

 Luanda is the largest city in Angola, and is also its capital.
-The population of Luanda is about 2.8 million people.
+The population of Luanda is about 8 million people- roughly one-quarter of the country's population live here.
 Luanda is also urbanizing at approximately 4% annually.

 Formerly a colony of Portugal, Luanda has a rather diverse demographic in everything from food to religion.
 Although the inhabitants are from varying African tribe heritages, the most common language is Portuguese.
 In recent years, a significant Chinese populous has formed.
 There are about 259,000 temporary Chinese migrants in the country.